 They include 30 unidentified corpses found at the National Hospital in Idlib and at least 16 victims of a bus explosion.
 Deaths occurred in other locations, including Douma, Raqqa in the north, Deir Ezzor in the east and Homs in the west, the LCC said.

 CNN cannot confirm the claims by opposition groups of violence and deaths, as Syria’s government has limited access by foreign journalists.

 For more than 10 months, Syria has been engulfed by an anti-government public uprising and a brutal security crackdown against protesters.
 The United Nations last month estimated well over 5,000 deaths since mid-March.
 Opposition groups estimate more than 6,000 people have died.

-While activists blame the violence on al-Assad's regime, the government says terrorists have been responsible for the bloodshed.
+While activists blame the violence on the President Bashar al-Assad’s regime, the government says terrorists have been responsible for the bloodshed.

 CNN’s Salma Abdelaziz, Joe Sterling and Samira Said contributed to this report.